mnichols08/udemy-courses/stephen-grider/next-js-the-complete-developers-guide/README.md

 Background:
 Traditionally React.js is for making highly interactive or dynamic application like airBnb, instagram, tiktok.
 These rely heavily on data fetching with JSON
 Tons of websites do not require heavy interaction or dynamic data fetching.
+Such as blogs, news sites, Wikis, Educational, etc.
+They are considered to be content-driven sites.
+They are not reliant upon JS to handle updating data on demand.